the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## *Structure*

-*Things that have already been done are ~~crossed out~~

-*I'm thinking we order subsections as*
-*1. State the problem e.g. can't retrieve past versions (commits), don't have anywhere safe to do work (branches) etc.*
-*2. Description of the version control facility that solves that problem.*
-*3. Explanation of how to actually do it.*
-*4. Best practice for actually doing it.*

 *I think the best practise sections should have a different background colour/be in boxes so someone who already knows about version control but wants to know more about best practise can find it easily.
 Also given the thrust of this project is good practise I think really highlighting those sections is meritted.*

-*Want to make sure people understand VC fist before we explain collaborative VC*

 - *Summary*
   - *Worry about this last*
-- *~~What is version control~~*
-  - *~~Should keep this high level, include the diagram, go over the very basics of branches and merging~~*
-- *Why you should use version control*
-  - *~~First paragraph, core benefits focusing on how it helps the USER, convince people this is something they should invest time in to help thier research in the long term.
-Keeps versions safe and recoverable,~~ keeps things tidy*
-  - *Say it enables collaboration*
-  - *How it benefits science, reproducibility etc. Maybe not that relevant here, maybe more open source's thing?*

 - *~~Prerequisites / recommended skill level~~*
 - *Definitions/glossary*
 - *How to use version control for your own project and how to use it well*